-The first bear sighting of 2018 was on March 6th.
+The first bear sighting of 2019 was on March 8th.
+In 2018, it was on March 6th.
 In 2017, the first grizzly was spotted on March 15th.
 In 2016, the first grizzly sighting was on February 23rd, while 2015 saw the first grizzly on February 9th.
 With the bears waking up and roaming, hikers need to be aware, as active bears earlier in the year increase the potential for unexpected bear encounters.

 Because of the number of active bears in Yellowstone, the park restricts certain visitor activities in locations where there is a high density of elk and bison carcasses and lots of bears.
 Restrictions began in some bear management areas on Sunday, March 10 and will last for months.

 All of Yellowstone National Park is bear country: from the deepest backcountry to the boardwalks around Old Faithful.
 Your safety cannot be guaranteed, but you can play an active role in protecting yourself and the bears people come here to enjoy by following these guidelines:

 Firearms are allowed in the park, but the discharge of a firearm by visitors is a violation of park regulations.
 Seriously, you do not need a gun.
 Bear spray has proven effective in deterring bears defending cubs and food sources.